Assistive products, such as kitchen appliances, can make it easier to cook, prepare food, and clean up after.

 Here are some useful cooking appliances to consider:

-Cooking food processors (like the Thermomix): While they can be more expensive, these appliances are highly versatile.
+While they can be more expensive, these appliances are highly versatile.
 They can chop, stir, cook, and blend all in one.

-Benchtop dishwashers: Can be mounted on the kitchen benchtop.
+These can be mounted on the kitchen benchtop.
 This makes them easy to access and reduces the need for bending and reaching.
 They can also be installed under a bench.

-Dish drawers: Are small dishwashers that can be installed at a height that suits you.
+Dish drawers are small dishwashers that can be installed at a height that suits you.
 A dish drawer enables easy standing access or access for a seated user.

-Clean/dirty dishwasher magnets: Can help you keep track of what's been washed already.
+These memory tools can help you keep track of what's been washed already.

 An occupational therapist (OT) can provide personalised recommendations based on your unique requirements.